OAuth modules

 slack_sdk.oauth.OpenIDConnectAuthorizeUrlGenerator

-helps you easily do thisslack_sdk.oauth.OAuthStateStore
+helps you do this.slack_sdk.oauth.OAuthStateStore

-is still available for generatingstate
+is still available for generating thestate

 parameter value.
 It's available fornonce

-management too.
+management, too.

 openid.connect.* API calls